Shehrbaano-Ali/WikiScore-Lusofonia-Wish-8/README.md

    `wikidata_points = sum(edit.points for edit in WikidataContribution.objects.filter(participant=user, is_portuguese=True))`
 7. My regex `r'\|pt(-br)?'` is specifically tuned for **Wish #8**.
 It’s the difference between a generic tool and a community tool.
 8. I added a `timeout=10` and `on_delete` protection.
 The engine is designed to be stable, resilient, and won't hang the server if the API is slow.
+9. I have optimized the scoring logic so it can be called directly by the existing CounterHandler.get_points() method.
+   This ensures that the new Wikidata points are injected into the leaderboard calculation without requiring any structural changes to the existing frontend

 ```
 Question:
-How to use it in the existing system?
+How do we integrate this into the existing system?

 Answer:
-Because `logic.py` is built as a management command, maintainers can plug it directly into the current update pipeline.
+1. Because `logic.py` is built as a standard Django Management Command,
+   maintainers can plug it directly into the current update pipeline.

-They can simply add `load_wikidata` to the existing `update.py` sequence (right alongside `load_edits` and `load_users`).
+2. Maintainers can simply add `load_wikidata` to the existing steps list in the `update.py` pipeline
-* The engine will wake up
-* Read the active contests
-* Fetch the Wikidata contributions
-* Filter out the bots
-* Log the scores directly into the database
+   (running alongside load_edits and load_reverts).
+3. The engine will automatically detect active contests, filter out bot traffic, and log the scores into the `WikidataContribution` vault.
+4. This setup allows the system to wake up, sync, and update the database in the background without affecting user experience.

 ```
 ---